 Now, in terms of sightseeing and the places that are accessible and non-accessible during January.
 First off, yes, you can go to Reykjavik, the golden circle, South Iceland, the ring road, Snaefellsnes.

 The Westfjords get a lot more snow.
 The roads are not maintained as well, and then also sometimes the mountain passes are closed, making it impossible to get from place to place.
-So, definitely I don’t recommend the Westfjords in January.
+I definitely don’t recommend the Westfjords in January.

 Driving During January in Iceland